By the end of this section, you will be able to:

 The momentum p of an object is the product of its mass and its velocity:

 As shown in Figure 9.2, momentum is a vector quantity (since velocity is).
 This is one of the things that makes momentum useful and not a duplication of kinetic energy.
-It is perhaps most useful when determining whether an object’s motion is difficult to change (Figure 9.3) or easy to change (Figure 9.4).
+It is perhaps most useful when determining whether an object’s motion is difficult to change (Figure 9.3) or easy to change (Figure 9.4) over a short time interval.

 Unlike kinetic energy, momentum depends equally on an object’s mass and velocity.
 For example, as you will learn when you study thermodynamics, the average speed of an air molecule at room temperature is approximately 500 m/s, with an average molecular mass of ; its momentum is thus